clemsonciti/palmetto-documentation/docs/openondemand/apps/spark.md

 ## Spark + Jupyter

 OpenOD has the ability to use the Python [Spark](https://spark.apache.org/docs/0.9.1/index.html) library by using pre-configured jupyter lab sessions.
+Currently, Spark versions `2.4.8` and `3.1.2` are available on Palmetto

 Spark is a high-level cluster computing system that has binding for Python.
 It can be used to write programs that utilize parallelization for faster computation when working with big data or machine learning.